 You can attend the course to become a master decorator and know all the secrets of the Cake Boss himself Buddy Valastro.

-Stunning Views of NYC Skyline From Pier A Park
+Enjoy the Stunning Views of NYC Skyline from Pier A Park

-Hoboken, being such a small city, does not fail to impress the visitors with its remarkable beauty and stunning landmarks.
+Being such a small city, Hoboken does not fail to impress the visitors with its remarkable beauty and stunning landmarks.

 The Castle Point Lookout is located in the Steven's Institute of Technology, and it sits at the height of 100 feet.